google-research/google-research/kws_streaming/README.md

 into layers such as conv, lstm, etc.
 We receive audio data in streaming mode: packet by packet.
 (so we do not have access to the whole sequence).
-Inference graph is stateful, so that graph has internal states which are kept between inference invocations.
+Inference graph is stateful, so that graph has internal states which are kept updated between inference invocations.

 4. Streaming inference with external state